estaresinic05/Silicon-From-Scratch/single-cycle-cpu/README.md

 A fully functional, single-cycle RV32I processor implemented in Verilog.
 Every stage of the classical datapath — fetch, decode, execute, memory, and write-back — completes within a single clock cycle.
 The design is verified by a self-checking testbench that runs a 30-instruction program and independently validates the result against a hand-derived oracle.

+It is also the baseline the [pipelined design](../pipelined-cpu/) is measured against.
+Both run the same program image, byte for byte, so their architectural results and their clock periods can be compared directly — see [below](#compared-with-the-pipelined-design).

 ---

 ## Architecture